MrValtancoli/football-dss-with-io/README.md

 - **Strategy templates externalized** as configuration (JSON), not code constants
 - **Batch processing** — multiple match scenarios in a single call, shared team profiles
 - **Per-attribute dynamic weighting** inside the Euclidean distance (Section 3.6.2, eq.
 5–13 of the paper), replacing the previous post-distance scalar multiplier
+- **Per-scenario profile overrides** — A7, A8, A9 can be adjusted per scenario to reflect in-game state changes, independently of the static team profile
 - **Integrated figure generation** from real JSON results (`--figures` flag)
 - **Full test suite** (35 tests) covering distance computation, weight vector, integration, schema validation, and scenario differentiation